Christoph16478/iq/iq_java.md

 Given below are the important technologies provided to J2EE platform:

-Java Server Pages (JSP): Delivering XML and HTML documents makes use of this.
+*Java Server Pages (JSP)*: Delivering XML and HTML documents makes use of this.
 In addition to these, we may use other sorts of data using OutputStream.
-Java API for XML Based RPC (JAX-RPC): This is used to create web applications and clients that employ Remote Procedure Calls and XML.
+*Java API for XML Based RPC (JAX-RPC)*: This is used to create web applications and clients that employ Remote Procedure Calls and XML.
-Java Servlets: The request-response approach can be used to access applications hosted by servers, which are extended by classes known as servlets.
+*Java Servlets*: The request-response approach can be used to access applications hosted by servers, which are extended by classes known as servlets.
-Enterprise Java Beans: This is a server-side component that provides runtime environment, security, servlet lifecycle management, transaction management, and other services in order to encapsulate the business logic of the application.
+*Enterprise Java Beans*: This is a server-side component that provides runtime environment, security, servlet lifecycle management, transaction management, and other services in order to encapsulate the business logic of the application.
-J2EE Deployment API: It offers specifications for web services deployment.
+*J2EE Deployment API*: It offers specifications for web services deployment.
-J2EE Connector Architecture: This establishes a common framework for linking J2EE platforms with other EIS (Enterprise Information Systems), including mainframe operations, database systems, and many legacy applications written in other languages.
+*J2EE Connector Architecture*: This establishes a common framework for linking J2EE platforms with other EIS (Enterprise Information Systems), including mainframe operations, database systems, and many legacy applications written in other languages.
-J2EE Authorization Contract for Containers: This is used to specify security agreements between application servers and authorization policy modules.
+*J2EE Authorization Contract for Containers*: This is used to specify security agreements between application servers and authorization policy modules.
-Java Management Extensions (JMX): They are used to provide tools for managing and monitoring networks, objects, devices, and applications.
+*Java Management Extensions (JMX)*: They are used to provide tools for managing and monitoring networks, objects, devices, and applications.
-Java API for XML Registries: This gives users a consistent API to access several XML Registries, enabling the infrastructure needed to create and deploy web services.
+*Java API for XML Registries*: This gives users a consistent API to access several XML Registries, enabling the infrastructure needed to create and deploy web services.
-Java Message Service (JMS): This messaging standard enables distributed, loosely coupled, asynchronous, and reliable communication across various J2EE components so that they can create, send, receive, and read messages.
+*Java Message Service (JMS)*: This messaging standard enables distributed, loosely coupled, asynchronous, and reliable communication across various J2EE components so that they can create, send, receive, and read messages.
-Java Transaction API (JTA): This is used to specify the Java standard interfaces for managers and transaction systems.
+*Java Transaction API (JTA)*: This is used to specify the Java standard interfaces for managers and transaction systems.
-Java Naming and Directory Interface (JNDI): For Java-based applications, this API offers name and directory functionality.
+*Java Naming and Directory Interface (JNDI)*: For Java-based applications, this API offers name and directory functionality.
-JDBC Data Access API: This offers APIs for obtaining data from several data sources, including relational databases, flat files, and spreadsheets.
+*JDBC Data Access API*: This offers APIs for obtaining data from several data sources, including relational databases, flat files, and spreadsheets.
-Common Object Request Broker Architecture (CORBA): In order to facilitate system communication implemented on many platforms, this standard for establishing Object Management Groups is provided.
+*Common Object Request Broker Architecture (CORBA)*: In order to facilitate system communication implemented on many platforms, this standard for establishing Object Management Groups is provided.
-Get Access to 200+ Hiring Partners in Our Bootcamp Full Stack Java Developer Career BootcampEXPLORE COURSEGet Access to 200+ Hiring Partners in Our Bootcamp

 ----